cms5109/cms5109.github.io/_posts/2017-12-23-notes-from-turn-the-ship-around.md

 #### Page 92: ###

-REsist the urge to provide solutions is a mechanism for control.
+Resist the urge to provide solutions is a mechanism for control.
 When you follow the leader-leader model, you must take time to let others react to the situation as well.
 You have to create a space for open decision by the entire team, even if that space is only a few minutes, or a few seconds, long.

 #### Page 132: ###